Where are all my pumpkin spice latte loving friends at??

 If you notice any separation or discoloration, toss it.
 Otherwise, you should have no problem using up this flavored elixir before it’s past its peak freshness.

-Looking for more tasty autumn inspired cocktails?
+Looking for more tasty autumn inspired cocktails and drinks?
 Then you’ll love these:

 - Mulled Apfelwein Bowle (Hard Cider Punch)